EDUnter/final-assignment/README.md

 ## 💻 Project

-The Final Assigment aims consists a chat that people can use to communicate with each other.
+The Final Assigment consists in a chat that people can use to communicate with each other.

 ## :memo: License